johnmathews/johnmathews.is/data/blog/playing-with-google-cloud-platform.md

-The combination of Cloud Functions, Storage Buckets and Big Query (along with Scheduler and Pub/Sub) seems really versatile and I think there are many interesting things that could be done by combining these services[ref]The question then becomes: "Just because you could do it, should you do it?"[/ref] .
+The combination of Cloud Functions, Storage Buckets and Big Query (along with Scheduler and Pub/Sub) seems really versatile and I think there are many interesting things that could be done by combining these services[^1].

 Using them all for free (my usage is well within the free tier) makes the possibilities even more interesting.
 Having compute and storage services